Irish Sausage Rolls

 In this recipe for Irish Sausage Rolls the ingredients are based on some pork sausage meat (80% ground pork) from traditional Irish sausages.

 Real Irish sausage rolls in Ireland often vary in the fillings they use.
-Sometimes you may find a black pudding or pork and apple flavoured sausage roll, depending on where you are.
+Sometimes you may find a black pudding or pork and apple-flavoured sausage roll, depending on where you are.
 They may also be served up with a relish of some sort.
+The Armada hotel at Spanish Point in County Clare serves up a particularly good sausage roll in the summer months, that my wife loves.

 In this sausage roll recipe, I have also added some garlic, tomato, spinach and mustard to spice them up a bit and add something different.